-The President's Fellows are full-time Harper students who work directly and regularly with the Harper College President on special projects and services which he designates.
-It is expected that the Fellows will accompany the President and represent Harper at various community and high school programs.
-The Fellows will also be treated to special discussions with community business leaders and other functions.
-To apply, a student must have already completed nine credit hours at Harper and must be enrolled full time.
-She/ he should have at least a 3.0 cumulative GPA., and must have a desire to work on projects and services of interest to the President.
-Candidates should be prepared to represent a cross-section of students with regard to academic major, age and so forth.
+Harper and must be enrolled full time.
+She/he should have at least a 3.0 cumulative GPA., and must have a desire to work on projects and services of interest to the President.
+Candidates should be prepared to represent a crosssection of students with regard to academic major, age and so forth.
 Applications are generally available during September in the Student Activities Office, A336, and the office of the Vice President of Student Affairs, A317, for the following academic year.